Getting Started With RheoStream®

 How to install RheoStream

 RheoStream is a fully automatic capillary rheometer in a box (read more about RheoStream: A Fully Automated Process Rheometer.
 The box is the size of a large shoebox.
 It must be positioned right next to the pipe or tank where the liquid to be measured is inside.
 From here, RheoStream draws in a small sample (5 ml), carries out the measurement (see: https://fluidan.com/technology/), and expels the sample, then moves on to the following sample.
 The sample enters through a sample inlet tube fixed to the tank or pipe via a control valve provided with the instrument.
-There is also an outlet tube, leading the spent sample to a waste container.
+There is also an outlet tube, leading the spent sample to the waste system.
 Finally, because RheoStream carries out automatic self-cleaning at intervals, there is also a connection to the cleaning liquid.
-The spent cleaning water is also collected in the waste container.
-Alternatively, all waste is led to a waste collection system, which is already present in some factories.
+The spent cleaning water is also collected in the waste system.
+Alternatively, waste may be collected in a container, next to the instrument.

 The cleaning liquid can, in many cases, simply be tap water or process water already present throughout the factory.
 If the liquid produced requires a particular cleaning method, there must be a suitable cleaning liquid supply.
 The cleaning liquid could, for instance, be a surfactant solution for lotions or a solvent for solvent-based coatings.
 Note: Solvent handling usually requires the ATEX version of RheoStream – a separate article will inform you about the ATEX version’s added features later.